User preferences are settings that concern the way the user works and that are stored on the computer, not in the document file.

 |Change Interface Language||

 Press the button to open the Select Interface Language dialog.
 In this dialog all language versions of QlikView that are available on the computer will be listed.
-(Various language versions are included as .dll files at the time of installation).
-For a full list of the supported languages, see Supported languages.
+(Various language versions are included as .dll files at the time of installation.)
 After selecting a new language, QlikView must be restarted to effect the change.
 The change affects both the language of the program user interface and the language of the online help, provided that the appropriate help files are also available on the computer.

 The interface language can also be set by modifying the